dunndealpro/project-1-Blackjack/README.md

 # Black Jack

 ## Object of the Game
-- each player is trying to beat the dealer by getting a count as close to 21 wihtout going over 21
+- each player is trying to beat the dealer by getting a count as close to 21 without going over 21

 ## Card Values
 - Aces are worth either 1 or 11, player choses its value